rnapoles/trunk-qooxdoo-contrib-code/trunk/qooxdoo-contrib/RpcConsole/trunk/readme.txt

 manually or by user-supplied scripts.

 The demo allows to open multiple windows with independent consoles, and to load test data from a given url.
-Since qx.io2.ScriptLoader is used, you can use the contribution demo app to debug the backend of applications which live both on the same or on a different domain.
+You can this application to debug the backend of applications which live both on the same or on a different domain.

 Example test data is loaded from script/rpcconsole.testData.js, but you can override this with adding '?testDataUrl=http://path/to/my/testData.js'